HendrikPN/scigym/scigym/envs/quantum_physics/quantum_computing/teleportation/README.md

 initializing the qubit A' in a state where it is entangled with an auxiliary qubit in a maximally entangled state Φ<sup>+</sup>.

-*Careful:* Because the environment will return `done` as `True` once no valid actions remain, this can lead to very short, but unrewarded trials.
+Furthermore, be aware that the environment will return `done` as `True` once no valid actions remain.
+This can lead to very short, but unrewarded trials, which might be challenging for some reward strategies used by agents.

 #### Discussion